NiklasEi/oicana/docs/content/getting-started/4-4-python-integration.typ

 #note[This chapter assumes that you have a working Python 3.9+ setup with pip or uv.
 If that is not the case, please follow #link("https://www.python.org/downloads/")[the official Python installation guide] to install Python on your machine.]

 \
 Let's start with a fresh FastAPI project.
-First, create a new directory for your project, then set up a virtual environment and install FastAPI with `pip install fastapi uvicorn` (or `uv add fastapi uvicorn` if using uv).
+First, create a new directory for your project, then set up a virtual environment and install FastAPI with ```bash pip install fastapi uvicorn``` (or ```bash uv add fastapi uvicorn``` if using uv).
 Create a `main.py` file with the following basic FastAPI application:
 \
 #code("main.py", ```python
 from fastapi import FastAPI